girlguidinghertfordshire/ggherts/_trainingevents/2023-03-17-mountain-navigation-training-weekend.md

 **Cost:** £70

-To register interest please contact <walking@girlguidinghertfordshire.org.uk>
+Please contact <walking@girlguidinghertfordshire.org.uk> with any questions, or to apply.